 EXAMPLE: Ava is a 70-year-old widow who wants to make a gift in honor of her late husband's support of our organization.
 However, her older sister, Betty, needs financial help.
 By setting up a charitable remainder trust in her will, Ava can direct that when she dies, Betty will get an income for life, with the remainder interest left to us at Betty's death.
-Ava has ensured that her sister will have lifelong support, and she has honored her husband's memory, which brings her great joy.
-What's more, Ava's estate enjoys a charitable deduction for the present value of our remainder interest.
+Ava has ensured lifelong support for her sister, honored her husband's memory, supported our mission, and secured an estate tax charitable deduction for the present value of our remainder interest.\